MetaMask/metamask-docs/wallet/how-to/interact-with-smart-contracts/unity/index.md

 </p>

-Paste your contract ABI JSON file or Truffle build artifact JSON file.
+Paste your contract ABI JSON file or Hardhat artifact JSON file.
-If you plan to deploy your contract, you must provide a Truffle build artifact JSON, since this has the required [contract bytecode](../index.md#contract-bytecode) needed for deployment.
+If you plan to deploy your contract, you must provide a Hardhat artifact, since this has the required [contract bytecode](../index.md#contract-bytecode) needed for deployment.

 You can also specify the `Root Namespace` for the generated contract code.